crystallabs/RO4R/README.md

-Included in the distribution is rmarshal/, a modification of Ruby marshaller that you need to compile and 'require' into your Ruby app on the server side (the one that exports the object).
+Included in the distribution is rmarshal/, a modification of Ruby marshaller that you need to compile and 'require' into your Ruby app on the server side (the one that exports the object), without any other changes.
-(The rmarshal.c is currently out of date, and the version included works with Ruby 1.8).

-Do that and the clients will transparently be able to use the remote object even though they don't know its Class.
+With that, the clients will transparently be able to use the remote object even though they don't know its Class.

+NOTE: rmarshal.c is currently out of date, and the version included works with Ruby 1.8.

 ### Method return values

 When writing methods, you usually don't care about unused return values because Ruby simply discards them.

-On methods that will be invoked remotely, RO4R will pass the return value back to the client, so pay attention to exit a method with an explicit 'nil' if its return value is not needed.
+However, on methods that are invoked remotely, RO4R will pass the return value back to the client, so pay attention to exit a method with an explicit 'nil' if its return value is not needed.
 This is cleaner and can also save you from errors if the (unnecessary) return value would be a weird object that Ruby